KaiPereira/SODIMM-CM5-Carrier/JOURNAL.md

 - Checking each separate layer in detail to make sure there's not too much cross-talk
 - Maybe don't share return via's for HDMI and some other pairs, this could give ground looping or cross-talk issues, and it's proper a higher impedance path...

-## Day 18 - Refining and working on low-speeds
+## Day 18 - Refining and working on low-speeds - 15 Hours

 Deep down I was a bit unhappy with my routing yesterday, so today I wanted to fix all of that and reduce all the cross-talk on my board!